OctopusDeploy/docs/docs/getting-started/define-your-deployment-process.md

 !include <hello-world-deployment-process>

-Next, learn how to [create a release](/docs/getting-started/create-a-release.md).
+Next, learn how to [create a release](/docs/getting-started/create-a-release.md) or you can return to the [getting started guides](/docs/getting-started/getting-started-guides.md).